The King of Fighters XIV: Engine

 In October 2015, it was confirmed Yasuyuki Oda, the battle designer of Street Fighter IV, would direct The King of Fighters XIV.
 This was his first contribution to the franchise, leading a younger staff.
 Oda claimed the KOF franchise was unique for its fast-paced combat and how players have to react to the game's mechanics.
 During Oda's first employment at SNK, games like Virtua Fighter motivated him to make a 3D game after his departure.
 When he returned, he transitioned the King of Fighters series from 2D to 3D, though the adaption of some characters was more difficult than others.
 3D models for characters like Leona Heidern were more difficult than those for Chang Koehan.

 SNK developed the game engine internally.
 They considered using Unreal Engine 4, but decided against using the version at the time since it did not fit with SNK's budget and goals.
 Rather than using cel-shaded graphic, the staff adhered to Oda and Kuroki's vision for the King of Fighters series to follow the '94's style.
 According to the developer Neo_G, Neo Geo games of that vintage have a look that tried to imitate reality using pixels.
 According to Oda, the series always had tall, realistic characters until XIII, which uses a style similar to anime.
 The original game has realistic visuals which clash with character models like Kula Diamond and Athena Asamiya, so they chose the current look.
 The team, however, received negative feedback about the game's visuals due to being too different from the original ones.
 As a result, the company worked in order to make the cast look like usual.

-Staff found running the game at 60 frames per second (fps) in full HD challenging.
-The demand for 60 fps over more detailed graphics was made to ensure the game performs well online.
+The development team found running the game at 60 frames per second (fps) in full HD challenging.
+The demand for 60 fps over more detailed graphics was made to ensure the game would perform well online.
 To save production time and budget, Oda allowed three characters to have obscured faces so they would not require facial animations.
 Sound director Hideki Asanaka had problems incorporating all the sound effects for the 3D game.
 The team used camerawork in every Max Super Desperation Move and Climax Super Special Move to make them look stylish.
 Hayato Watanabe created the battle design; Eisuke Ogura was the main artist.